e2nIEE/pandapipes/doc/source/index.rst

-..
-Pandapipes documentation master file, created by sphinx-quickstart on Mon Feb  4 11:09:46 2019.
+.. pandapipes documentation master file, created by sphinx-quickstart on Mon Feb  4 11:09:46 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.